h2oai/h2o-3/h2o-docs/src/product/blog-releases.rst

 Deep Learning with custom metric
 ''''''''''''''''''''''''''''''''

-We have implemented custom metric support for the Deep Learning model.
+We have implemented `custom metric support for the Deep Learning model <data-science/algo-params/custom_metric_func.html>`__.
 This option is not available for AutoEncoder Deep Learning models.

 Prior Release Blogs
 ~~~~~~~~~~~~~~~~~~~

-You can find all prior release blogs `here <https://h2o.ai/blog/category/h2o-release/>`__.
+You can find all prior release blogs `here <https://h2o.ai/blog/?category=products/h2o_3/h2o_release>`__.

 General Blogs
 -------------